The Crooked Treehouse

 55 minutes

-The foppy Doctor we saw at the end of the last season has aged into a kindly hard-ass.
-Apparently, there's some war taking place between The Time Assholes and The Daleks, and people are afraid of both of them.
-After a ship crashes, The Sisterhood Of Karn from Season Three offer The Doctor a chance to become a warrior as he is forced to regenerate into a different face.
+The foppy Doctor we saw near the end of the last season has aged into a kindly hard-ass.
+Apparently, there's some war taking place between The Time People and The Daleks, and people are afraid of both of them.
+After a ship crashes, The Sisterhood Of Karn from Season Three offer The Doctor a chance to become a warrior, as he is forced to regenerate into a different face.
 Flash forward an indeterminate amount of time, and he has regenerated again into a goofy leather jacket wearing guy who ends up on Earth in the 21st century, where the Autons, who we haven't seen since Season Two, are basically retrying their plans from Spearhead In Space, but The Doctor ends up meeting a girl named Rose and her boyfriend as they team up to defend Earth.

 Serial 2: Aliens Of London/World War Three